Seeking Amicable Property Partition Through Mediation And Experience

 Call Today For Guidance About Mediation

 Virginia Erwin Sirera brings a high degree of skill and knowledge to the table as a qualified, court-appointed, third-party mediator and experienced lawyer.
 If you are interested in taking a less adversarial route to property division, contact her.
 She offers consultations over the telephone and off-site, evening and weekend appointments can be arranged.
 Credit cards are accepted and she offers reasonable rates.
-Contact her at 985-246-3180 to discuss your family law issues.
+Contact her at 985-246-3180 for more information on Mediation.